 A lot of reviewers and people who watched A Nightmare on Elm Street (2010) praised the introduction of micro-naps to the series as a clever invention.
 They were actually introduced in Freddy vs. Jason, in which Lori's father briefly morphs into Freddy in broad daylight when she's sleep-deprived.

-There is a scene in the 1986 version of The Fly where Jeff Goldblum describes himself as an insect who dreamed he was a man.
+There is a scene in The Fly (1986) where Jeff Goldblum describes himself as an insect who dreamed he was a man.
 This was intended as a Chuang Tzu reference, but many people just thought he was referring to the "unsettling dreams" in Kafka's "Metamorphosis".

 Superman kills Zod, which some might think is a dark, new direction for the character, but it's actually been done before in Superman Vol. 2 #22 (the end of the Supergirl Saga) and by all appearances in Superman II.

-A lot of stuff that several reviewers have credited (or accused) Man of Steel of adding to the Superman mythos are actually from the comics, such as Superman's "S" symbol being the Kryptonian symbol meaning "hope", Kryptonians being Designer Babies, one of the Kryptonians being in a Mad Scientist (the character is named in the credits as Jax-Ur, a character dating back to 1961), Superman being treated with fear and distrust from some people, and even Kryptonian dragons.
+A lot of stuff that several reviewers have credited (or accused) Man of Steel of adding to the Superman mythos are actually from the comics, such as Superman's "S" symbol being the Kryptonian symbol meaning "hope",note Marlon Brando is credited with the original idea of the "S" symbol actually being the El family crest.
+Kryptonians being Designer Babies, one of the Kryptonians being in a Mad Scientist (the character is named in the credits as Jax-Ur, a character dating back to 1961), Superman being treated with fear and distrust from some people, and even Kryptonian dragons.

 Many fans think Pacific Rim is based off of Neon Genesis Evangelion, while Del Toro has explicitly stated that he had never seen the series and was basing the film off older super robot shows he had seen in his youth.
 His co-writer Travis Beacham might have been familiar with EVA and included some references, but the point that it's a more general genre homage still stands.